September 26, 2020

 I tend to react to stress by becoming really productive, so in a way this worked out.
 I didn’t have time to react to anything, because I was too busy being busy.
 And I think a lot of people felt similarly.

 By then it was obvious that the virus could potentially impact millions of people, and there wasn’t much any of us could do about it.
 Nobody likes feeling helpless, so sure enough within a few weeks there were a ton of ideas about how Google could help save the world.
 I couldn’t help feeling like we were all reacting to our own helplessness by making ourselves feel a little more important than we really were, but hey, I was doing the same thing.

 I didn’t have a desk, so I was working from my couch.
 At the end of my work day I would close my laptop, move to the other side of the couch, and turn on the TV.
-This was pretty terrible, so I eventually repurposed a crappy end table and got myself a chair, which is what I’m still using as my home office as I write this in September.
+This was pretty terrible, so I eventually repurposed a crappy end table and got myself the cheapest chair on Amazon, which is what I’m still using as my home office as I write this in September.
 Better than spending 18 hours a day on my couch though.